Thursday, December 19, 2024

 What if?

-Over the next few weeks, let's take a look at what the Lord says about John (there's a few surprise identity truths in there for us to claim, as well)...and learn to walk confidently in our unique purpose, mission and with our very own message...
+Over the next few weeks, let's take a look at what the Lord says about John (there's a few surprise identity truths in there for us to claim, as well)...and, let's walk in John the Baptist's sandals to learn how to serve our Lord, who is to come again, confidently...within the context of our unique purpose, mission and with our very own message...

 Wednesday, October 23, 2024